-The foregoing discussion and table do not give effect to the 18,975,744 shares subject to outstanding warrants that can be exercised at a price of \$11.49 per share.
-To the extent that these warrants are exercised, there will be further dilution to our shareholders.
-Illustrating this additional dilution, after giving effect to the sale of shares of our common stock at an assumed initial public offering price of \$13.00 per share and assuming the exercise of all outstanding warrants, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our net tangible book value as of September 30, 2009 would have been approximately \$1,584.2 million, or \$12.28 per share of our common stock.
+In addition, the foregoing discussion does not give effect to the 18,975,744 shares subject to outstanding warrants that can be exercised at a price of \$11.49 per share.
+After giving effect to the sale of shares of our common stock at the initial public offering price of \$12.00 per share, assuming the exercise of all outstanding warrants, and assuming no exercise of the underwriters' over-allotment option, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our net tangible book value as of September 30, 2009 would have been approximately \$1,606.3 million, or \$12.13 per share of our common stock.